thenetcircle/dino/docs/md/api.md

         },
         "object": {
-            "id": "<UUID of the user to ban>", "summary": "<ban duration, an integer suffixed with one of [d, h, m, s]>" },
+            "id": "<UUID of the user to ban>", "summary": "<ban duration, an integer suffixed with one of [d, h, m, s]>", "content": "<optional reason field, base64>"
+        },
         "verb": "kick"
     }